-When I first read the manifesto, I found myself agreeing to most of the author's points, especially in the need for tolerance to diversity of view-points in the workplace, and, yes, any diversity plan, when taken to the extreme, may cause harm.
-I still cringe at the memory of hearing about a leaked memo (I don't know if there really was any such memo, but there were certainly rumors about it, when I was at Google during 2007/2008) that purportedly asked hiring managers to lower the bar for woman engineers to be hired.
-This kind of thinking is insulting to women engineers and certainly unfair to other qualified male candidates - women engineers do not need concessions - we are as qualified in abilities and knowledge, to work in engineering.
-However, I differ from the author, in that I strongly support steps taken to level the playing field, such as providing support and encouraging girls in engineering to excel, and to fight gender stereotypical roles and sexism, that are obstacles to women in engineering.
+When I read the Google manifesto, I found myself agreeing to most of the author's points, especially in the need for tolerance to diversity of viewpoints in the workplace, and, yes, any diversity plan, when taken to the extreme, may cause harm.
+For example, I still cringe at the memory of hearing about a leaked memo (as a woman engineer at Google in 2007/2008) that purportedly asked hiring managers to lower the bar for woman engineers, so that more of us could be hired.
+This kind of thinking is insulting to women engineers - we do not need concessions - we are as qualified in abilities and training to work in engineering.
+However, I differ from the author, in that I strongly support steps taken to level the playing field, such as providing support and encouraging girls in engineering to excel, and to fight gender stereotypical roles and sexism that are an obstacle to women in engineering.

-I clearly fit the female gender stereotype that the Googler discusses (except for the extroversion, to be exact) - A high-paying job in technology that comes with stress didn't make sense for me to pursue, especially as I cared more for making a direct impact on the lives of people, rather than gadgets and technology per se, and certainly did not care to pursue power or status.
+I clearly fit the female gender stereotype that James Damore discusses.
+A high-paying job in technology that comes with stress didn't make sense for me to pursue, especially as I cared more for making a direct impact on the lives of people, rather than gadgets and technology per se, and certainly did not care to pursue power or status.
 Work-family balance was also on the top of my priority.
-I realize that it was much easier for me to do the switch (from a high paying job) to a vocation that aligned with my traits and interests, than for male colleagues who might have similar inclinations as me, due to the gender stereotypical role expectations.
-In this too, I agree with the manifesto: Highly inflexible gender stereotypes and role expectations of men do keep many men in high paying, less personally satisfying jobs.
+I realize that it was much easier for me to do the switch from a high paying job to a vocation that aligned with my traits and interests, than for male colleagues who might have similar inclinations as me, due to the gender stereotypical role expectations.
+In this too, I agree with the memo: Highly inflexible gender stereotypes and role expectations of men do keep many men in high paying, less personally satisfying jobs.

-Ironically, the ex-Googler's anti-diversity program manifesto stating that women are inherently not suitable for engineering clearly demonstrates why we need diversity trainings and programs in the first place - to have empathy and sensitivity for the experiences of others, especially since racism and sexism are real problems that create hostile work places.
-Gender (/racial/any) stereotypes that exclude and discriminate groups is a real problem.
-In the end, that is what lead to the firing of the author of the manifesto - a clear lack of empathy on diversity issues, especially for the experiences of those who continue to face several transgressions in the work place due to sexism.
-Google CEO Sundar Pichai's comments on why the Googler was fired can be found here.
+Ironically, James Damore’s anti-diversity program manifesto stating that women are inherently not suitable for engineering** clearly demonstrates why we need diversity trainings and programs in the first place - to have empathy and sensitivity for the experiences of others, especially since racism and sexism are real problems that create hostile work places.
+Gender, racial or other stereotypes that exclude and discriminate groups is a real problem.
+In the end, that is what led to the firing of the author of the manifesto - a clear lack of empathy on diversity issues, especially for the experiences of those who continue to face several transgressions in the work place due to sexism.
+Google CEO Sundar Pichai's comments on why James Damore was fired can be found here.

-Reading a few of the comments and furor from both sides on social media over this issue shows that the manifesto author however had it right that there is increasingly less tolerance in hearing different viewpoints.
+Reading a few of the comments and furor from both sides on social media over this issue shows that the manifesto** author however had it right in stating that “there is certainly increasingly less tolerance in hearing different viewpoints.”